mpascha61/Engineering_4_Notebook/README.md

 ### Reflection

 Had to use a pattern to create a bunch of notches in the key.
 Used a mate connector between the lateral part of the key.
+Used extrudes and fillets to fine tune edges.

 ## Onshape4part3CollabAssignment